-Sherene H. Razack is a Distinguished Professor and the Penney Kanner Endowed Chair in Women’s Studies.
+Sherene H. Razack is a Distinguished Professor and the Penny Kanner Endowed Chair in Women’s Studies.
 Her research and teaching focus on racial violence.
-She is the founder of the virtual research and teaching network Racial Violence Hub (RVHub).
+She is the founder of the virtual research and teaching network the Racial Violence Hub (RVHub) and the digital project Race and Deaths in Custody.

 2015 Dying From Improvement: Inquests and Inquiries into Indigenous Deaths in Custody.
 Toronto: University of Toronto Press.